SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 `Hystrix:Collapser:sample:Metrics:RollingPercentile:Enabled=false`

-### Configure Settings
+### Configuring Hystrix Settings

-The most convenient way to configure settings for Hystrix is to put them in a file and then use one of the file-based .NET configuration providers to read them.
+The most convenient way to configure any of the settings for Hystrix mentioned above is to put them in a file and then use one of the file-based .NET configuration providers to read them.

-The following example shows some Hystrix settings in JSON that configure the `FortuneService` command to use a thread pool with a name of `FortuneServiceTPool`.
+The following example shows some Hystrix settings in JSON (e.g. `appsettings.json`) that configure the `FortuneService` command to use a thread pool with a name of `FortuneServiceTPool`.
+Since there are no thread pool settings provided for `FortureServiceTPool` all the defaults will be used in its definition.

 ```json
 {